silvery107/motion-planning-practice/README.md

 ### Known Issues
-- BVP solver can be unstable when steering between two states with large velocities.
+- Nonlinear state steering could fail due to the kinodynamic infeasibility.
 - Iterative IK solver can converge to sub-optimal solutions due to joint limits, singularities or different initial guesses.